 About the Competition

-The George and Peggy Schmidbauer Young Artist Competition celebrates its ninth year with its vision towards promoting the young generation of musicians who are our future music performers and educators.
-Open to string players and pianists ages 15-18 (who have not matriculated to a college institution), the 2015 Schmidbauer Young Artist Competition will be held January 30, 2016 on the campus of Stephen F. Austin State University.
+The George and Peggy Schmidbauer Young Artist Competition celebrates its tenth year with its vision towards promoting the young generation of musicians who are our future music performers and educators.
+Open to string players and pianists ages 15-18 (who have not matriculated to a college institution), the 2017 Schmidbauer Young Artist Competition will be held January 28, 2017 on the campus of Stephen F. Austin State University.
 The competition holds the highest standards in artistry and performance, attracting musicians from all around the world to East Texas bringing rising artists from both disciplines to compete and perform for lucrative prizes and future engagements.